mikamautnerrohde/researchproject/rp-project-manual.md

 ### Late submission of the research proposal
 The Research Project Proposal serves two goals:

-1. It allows the programme to review the suitability of a given project, i.e. whether the project fits with the learning objectives of the course modules *Research Project 1* or *Research Project 2*
+1. It allows the programme to review the suitability of a given project, i.e. whether the project fits with the learning objectives of the course modules *Research Project 1* or *Research Project 2*.

-.

-2.

-It prepares the student for learning effectively during the internship, by guaranteeing that

-research questions, hypotheses, experimental design and methods of

-analysis/interpretation are explicitly considered by the students at an early stage of the
+2. It prepares the student for learning effectively during the internship, by guaranteeing that research questions, hypotheses, experimental design and methods of analysis/interpretation are explicitly considered by the students at an early stage of the learning process.

-learning process.

-Both goals are served by timely s

-ubmission.
-In the case of goal 1, the possible

-scenario in which the

-Examinations Board rejects a proposed research project is extra costly for the student if the project

-has been on

--going for a relatively long time.
-In the case of goal 2, late submission may indicate that

-the student spent a relatively long time without clear plans or goals, which jeopardizes the learning
+Both goals are served by timely submission of the proposal.
+In the case of goal 1, the possible scenario in which the programme rejects a proposed research project is extra costly for the student if the project has been ongoing for a relatively long time.
+In the case of goal 2, late submission may indicate that the student spent a relatively long time without clear plans or goals, which jeopardizes the learning process.

-process.

-Therefore, the Research Project Proposal must be submitted within four weeks after the

-registration date of the internship.
-If submitted more than two weeks late, the Examinations Board

-considers the use of time within the Research Project

-to have been

-inefficient.
-The registration

-date of the project will then be shifted to six weeks before the submission date of the (complete)

-Research Project Proposal Form.
-This will also shift the ending date of the project
+Therefore, the Research Project Proposal must be submitted within four weeks after the registration date of the internship.
+If submitted more than two weeks late, the Examinations Board considers the use of time within the internship to have been inefficient.
+The registration date of the project will then be shifted to six weeks before the submission date of the (complete) Research Project Proposal Form.
+This will also shift the ending date of the project accordingly.

-accordingly.

 Late submission of the Research Project Proposal will not affect the grading of the research project,